How to Support Someone With Mental Illness

 There is no special training needed to show your son or daughter that you care about them and their mental health.
 Just being there for them can make all the difference.
 As a parent, be willing to talk to your son and daughter without passing judgment.
 Let them know that you can be trusted to help them find positive ways to cope with their symptoms.
 If needed, take the initiative to set up family counseling and/or therapy.
 The full support of a parent can be empowering for anyone battling mental illness.

 It is difficult for a person with mental health conditions to connect on a deep emotional level with anyone.
 Realize that when they experience symptoms such as mood swings or depression that it isn’t your loved one but the illness talking.
 Empathy goes a long way and is more important than giving advice.
 Offer help to help them find a proper therapist or encourage your loved one to see a doctor or locate a rehab for depression.

 Learn what your friend is going through.
 Offer the support and understanding by giving hope.
 You can help them snap out of it but also be there to listen.
 Take their mental illness seriously.
 Be open and willing to express.
 Most importantly, don’t shame them for being negative.
 They aren’t choosing to see negative thoughts and ignore the positives, as they are unable to access positive feelings.

 The Treatment Specialist

-The Treatment Specialist is a national addiction and mental health treatment network helping adults, teens, and families locate inpatient and outpatient treatment resources for their unique needs, conditions, and resources.
+The Treatment Specialist will connect you with an treatment center for addiction and mental health treatment network helping adults, teens, and families for inpatient and outpatient treatment resources for their unique needs, conditions, and resources.
 Call Toll-Free at 866-644-7911